Anatoly Lisitsyn: Member of parliament

 On 2 December 2007, elections to the 5th State Duma of Russia took place.
 After summing up the results, Lisitsyn, as the head of the regional party list, hesitated for some time, accepted the mandate of a State Duma deputy.
 On 13 December he announced his resignation as governor of Yaroslavl Oblast.
 Lisitsyn became a member of Duma's committee on transport.

 On 22 November 2011, the Yaroslavl Oblast Duma adopted a resolution appointing Lisitsyn as its representative in the Federation Council of Russia.
 In September 2018, due to the expiration of the powers of the 6th Yaroslavl Regional Duma, his powers as a senator also expired.

 In January 2019, he was expelled from the presidium of the political council of the Yaroslavl branch of the United Russia party.
 The former governor did not agree with the renewal of the party leadership, but noted that he did not plan to stand up in opposition to the "president’s party" or leave it.
 However, in March 2020, he left United Russia, explaining his decision by the fact that party membership "does not allow him to work for the people of the region."

 In June 2020 Lisitsyn joined A Just Russia party.
 In the same month, he was nominated from this party as a candidate for the by-election to the State Duma in Yaroslavl constituency No. 194.
 Lisitsyn lost to the United Russia candidate, former ice hockey player Andrei Kovalenko.
 A year later, in the election to the 8th State Duma, Lisitsyn won the constituency with 36.5% of the vote, while Kovalenko received 27.3%.

+International sanctions

+Anatoly Lisitsyn is subject to sanctions imposed by the European Union, the United Kingdom, the United States, Canada, Switzerland, Australia, Japan, Ukraine, and New Zealand.